Animal-aDNA-Research-Community/AaRC.github.io/category/blog.md

 What makes the Wrangel Island mammoth population so fascinating -aside from being the enigmatic last woolly mammoth population – is how closely their story mirrors the challenges of many present-day species threatened by climate change and habitat loss.
 This makes the Wrangel mammoths an excellent system to study and test long-standing hypotheses on the evolutionary processes in small, declining populations.
 The insights we gain can hopefully also contribute to the field of conservation genomics and help us better understand how to protect endangered species today.<br><br>

 **3. Were there any major challenges in this project?
 How did you overcome them?** <br>
 Like most scientific projects, this one had its fair share of challenges—some bigger than others.
 One standout moment involves a mammoth nicknamed "Lonely Boy."
-I wrote a piece about our adventures with Lonely Boy in The Conversation (here), but to keep things brief, we invested a lot of time (and money!) into analyzing a precious sample that, in the end, turned out to be a completely average mammoth.<br><br>
+I wrote a piece about our adventures with Lonely Boy in [[The Conversation]], but to keep things brief, we invested a lot of time (and money!) into analyzing a precious sample that, in the end, turned out to be a completely average mammoth.<br><br>

 **4. What do you think are the main take-home messages of this project?** <br>
 I would say there are two take-home messages in this project: